Police seal off woodland as teenager held on suspicion of murder of boy, 16

 There is also a new section of playground under construction, behind metal fencing.

-“A cordon has been put in place at Waterson Vale and we are likely to remain there for a while whilst inquiries continue.

-“I know that this may cause disruption, however it is vital we understand how this incident happened.
+“The specialist teams are likely to remain in the area for the next couple of days in order to continue gathering crucial evidence.

-“We are appealing to anyone who was in the area of Waterson Vale or surrounding roads in Chelmsford last night and may have witnessed or heard anything, or anyone who has any further information, to contact us to assist with this investigation.”
+“We are continuing to appeal to anyone who was in the area of Waterson Vale or surrounding roads in Chelmsford last night and may have witnessed or heard anything, to contact us.

+“Additionally, anyone with any further information is asked to get in touch.

+“We have launched a major incident public portal, meaning the public can submit information online, directly to the investigation team.”

 Police said the 16-year-old’s family is aware and receiving support from specialist officers.